 - course development as documented on approved Course Action Forms;

-- program development, revision, and evaluation.
+- program or course development, revision, and evaluation.

 3.2.
 Discovery of Knowledge through Discipline-Guided Inquiry: